mark-curran/data-science-project-template/docs/docs/additional_features/accessing_credentials.md

 * Similarly to GCP, a [Blog Post](https://prabhatsharma.in/blog/vscode-dev-container-aws-credentials/) on mounting your credentials on a docker container in a local environment.
 * Official [AWS advice](https://docs.aws.amazon.com/sdkref/latest/guide/feature-container-credentials.html) on credentials for containers running in an AWS remote environment.
 Like GCP, it's recommended to use language specific
 SDK to authenticate.
-* Official [AWS deep dive](https://aws.amazon.com/blogs/containers/diving-into-iam-roles-for-service-accounts/) on using service account if the remote environment is EKS.
+* Official [AWS deep dive](https://aws.amazon.com/blogs/containers/diving-into-iam-roles-for-service-accounts/) on using service account credentials for containers running on EKS.